Jagman-dot/ChalkBoard/README.md

 ## Site Map

 Here is how we invision the layout of chalkboard.
-Site was created using an online resouce, LucidCharts.
+SiteMap was created using an online resouce, LucidCharts.

 ![sitemap](site_map.png)